bradchristie/taminations-flutter/assets/c1/magic_column_formation.md

 Do the call as usual, but if you move from end to center or center to end, follow the Magic Column Circulate path.
-Note that a single magic column is neither right- nor left-handed.
+Note that a single Magic Column is neither right- nor left-handed.
 You must follow the Magic traffic pattern, and perform any action using the hand appropriate to your position at that point in the call.

-# Magic Column Circulate
+## Magic Column Circulate

-From magic columns: Each dancer moves forward along one of the two circulate paths shown below:
+From Magic Columns: Each dancer moves forward along one of the two circulate paths shown:

 >
 > ![alt](magic_column_circulate_1.png)